status-im/status-web/apps/website/docs/messaging-and-web3-browser/clear-group-chat-history.md

 ---
 id: 320
-revision: 0
+revision: '0'
 language: en
+title: Clear group chat history
 ---

-# Clear group chat history

 Clearing a group chat history clears all messages inside the chat.
 Only the group chat owner can clear its history for all members.